-- Planning scrutinies

 - Learning walks

-- Evidence in floor books
+- Book looks

+- Hearing children reading

 - Pupil voice

 Subject leaders also have responsibility for monitoring the way in which resources are stored and managed.

 This policy will be reviewed every 3 years by the English and/or phonics lead.
 At every review, the policy will be shared with Committee 2 for approval.